ShayneP/node-nutrition-tracker/README.md

 - "I had a chicken breast with 200 calories and 30 grams of protein"
 - "How much protein have I eaten today?"
 - "How many calories have I eaten today?"

+### User Identity and Data Persistence

+Nutrition data is stored and retrieved based on the user's LiveKit identity.
+To maintain persistent records:

+1. Use a consistent identity when connecting to LiveKit
+2. Ideally, use a verified token
+3. Different identities will track separate nutrition histories

+This allows multiple users to maintain their own food tracking history in the same instance of the application.

 ## Technologies Used